carmenbianca/report-liferay/report.md

 definition in the glossary.
 You can also click on the years of the references to be taken to the correct reference entry.

-# Context {#context}
+## Context {#context}

-This chapter details the context in which the internship takes place.
-It also describes the problem that the internship is supposed to tackle, why this problem is important, and therefore the motivation for the internship project.
+This section details the context in which the internship takes place.
+It also describes the problem that the internship tackles, why this problem is important, and therefore the motivation for the internship project.

-## Liferay
+### Liferay

 Liferay Inc. is an international enterprise that is chiefly responsible for the Liferay Digital Experience Platform (DXP), a large suite of web applications and